secretnodes/spartanapi.dev/_posts/2022-11-04-secret-state-sync.md

 ## State sync endpoint rules

-Note : these endpoints work well for state sync only, please check our other endpoints for dapp use.
+Note : Please only use for this purpose.